clicon/clixon-docs/index.rst

 ====================

-Clixon is a YANG-based configuration manager, with interactive CLI, NETCONF and RESTCONF interfaces, an embedded database and transaction mechanism.
+Clixon is a YANG-based configuration manager, with interactive CLI, NETCONF and RESTCONF interfaces, an embedded database and a transaction mechanism.

 .. toctree::